 - a.
 The state water quality standards of the receiving water(s) to which the permittee discharges are modified in such a manner as to require different effluent limits than contained in this permit; - b.
-A total maximum daily load (TMDL) and/or watershed management plan is developed and approved by the state and/or the Environmental Protection Agency which specifies a wasteload allocation for incorporation in this permit; - c.
-A revision to the current water quality management plan is approved and adopted which calls for different effluent limitations than contained in this permit; - d.
+A total maximum daily load (TMDL) and/or watershed management plan is developed and approved by the state and/or the Environmental Protection Agency which specifies a wasteload allocation for incorporation in this permit; - A revision to the current water quality management plan is approved and adopted which calls for different effluent limitations than contained in this permit; - d.
 Downstream impairment is observed and the permitted facility is contributing to the impairment; - e.
 The limits established by the permit no longer attain and/or maintain applicable water quality standards; - f.
 The permit does not control or limit a pollutant that has the potential to cause or contribute to a violation of a state water quality standard. - g.
 If new applicable effluent guidelines and/or standards have been promulgated and the standards are more stringent than the effluent limits established by the permit. - h.
-In order to protect water quality standards in neighboring states, effluent limits may be incorporated into this permit or existing limits may be modified to ensure that the appropriate criteria, water quality standards and assimilative capacity are attained. - i.
-If new, additional or more stringent permit conditions are necessary for control of erosion downstream of the discharges to ensure protection of water quality standards.
+In order to protect water quality standards in neighboring states, effluent limits may be incorporated into this permit or existing limits may be modified to ensure that the appropriate criteria, water quality standards and assimilative capacity are attained.